 This list of five considerations is well worth considering.
-Too often, attorneys use elaborate exhibits to illustrate pints which do not need illustrating and skimp on preparing demonstrative evidence where it is most needed.
-Not every point should be illustrated the same way because the effort put into an illustration is likely conveying to the jury messages which may not be intended.
-For example, in a clear liability automobile collision which resulted in a closed head injury, counsel would be in error to spend five thousand dollars on a scale model of the intersection and then use damages illustrations from generic photocopies of CT scans instead of having real time 3D CT visuals made from the victim's actual thin sliced scans.
-The jury should not be mislead to think that the cause of the collision is more important than the result!
+Too often, we use elaborate exhibits to illustrate points that do not need illustrating and then skimp on preparing demonstrative evidence where it is most needed.
+One needs to decide what points need illustrating and simplifying before deciding to use demonstrative evidence.
+Not every point should be illustrated the same way because the effort put into an illustration is likely conveying to the jury messages that may not be intended.
+For example, in a clear liability automobile collision that resulted in a closed head injury, we would be in error to spend five thousand dollars on a scale model of the intersection, and then use damages illustrations from generic photocopies of CT scans instead of having real time 3D CT visuals made from the victim's actual thin sliced scans.
+In such a case, the jury should not be mislead to think that the cause of the collision is more important than the result!
+Instead, a simple drawing of the intersection may suffice for liability, but detailed, oversized medical illustrations of the CT scans may be necessary to explain the significance of the head injury to a jury.